Confidentiality of Library Records

-The Library does not sell, rent, or otherwise distribute personally identifiable information to outside parties except for possible uses related to the recovery of materials.
 Personally identifiable information may be released only to a law enforcement agency after presentation of an order by a court of competent jurisdiction issued in proper form (a court issued subpoena or search warrant) and/or under the provisions of the USA Patriot Act.

 The following requests will immediately be referred to the Library Director: